hieptl/netflix-clone/README.md

 - Rendering HTML, CSS will be handled on the browser by Javascript.

 <a id="the-advantages-of-client-side-rendering"></a>
-#### __5.2.2.
+#### __4.2.2.
 The Advantages of Client Side Rendering.__

 - The page would be loaded just once.

-- Javascript code would interact with the back-end apis to get data.
+- Javascript code would interact with the back-end APIs to get data.

-- Business logic could be handled on client side.
-Hence, the server does not need to handle all of the bussiness features.
+- Business logic could be handled on the client side.
+Hence, the server does not need to handle all of the business features.

 - Reducing the bandwidth because the applications just need to get JSON data instead of loading the entire page.

 - It provides better UX.

 <a id="the-disadvantages-of-client-side-rendering"></a>
-#### __5.2.3.
+#### __4.2.3.
 The Disadvantages of Client Side Rendering.__

 - The initial loading time will be slow.
-Because the browser has to load Javascript code, get data form the server, parse and render data.
+Because the browser has to load Javascript code, get data from the server, parse and render data.

 - The project will be separated into front-end and back-end.

-- The application could not be ran if Javascript is disabled on the browser.
+- The application could not be run if Javascript is disabled on the browser.

-- It is not really good for SEO.
+- It is not good for SEO.

 - The load time would be slow for old devices.

 <a id="introduction-about-react"></a>
-## __6. Introduction about React.__
+## __5. Introduction about React.__

 <a id="what"></a>
-### __6.1.
+### __5.1.
 What.__

 - React is a front-end open source library.
 It will be used to build SPA (Single Page Application).

-- React Native can be used to build mobile applications which have ability to run on both IOS and Android.
+- React Native can be used to build mobile applications which have the ability to run on both IOS and Android.

 - React was created by Jordan Walke - a software engineer for Facebook.

 - React was first deployed on Facebook's New Feeds in 2011 and on Instagram in 2012.

 <a id="why-and-advantages"></a>
-### __6.2 Why & Advantages.__
+### __5.2 Why & Advantages.__

-- React has Virtual DOM concept so that it provides good performance.
+- React has a Virtual DOM concept so that it provides good performance.

-- React supports server side rendering.
+- React supports server-side rendering.

-- React supports one way data flow.
+- React supports one-way data flow.

 - React helps the developer create reusable components.

 <a id="when-and-disadvantages"></a>
-### __6.3.
+### __5.3.
 When & Disadvantages.__

-- React is just view library not a fully framework.
+- React is just a view library, not a full framework.

-- There is learning curve for beginners.
+- There is a learning curve for beginners.

 - Integrating React with MVC traditional frameworks will need some configuration.

-- The code complexity will be increases.
+- The code complexity will be increased.

 - Your application may contain too many smaller components.

 <a id="how"></a>
-### __6.4.
+### __5.4.
 How.__

 - Step 1: Install Node.js.

 - Step 2: Run 'npx create-react-app appName'. (appName could be replaced by the application's name).

 <a id="what-makes-react-so-fast"></a>
-### __6.5.
+### __5.5.
 What Makes React so Fast.__

 - The answer is Virtual DOM.

 - There is a process which is called reconciliation.

-1. Whenever any underlaying data changes, the entire UI is re-rendered in Virtual DOM representation.
+1. Whenever any underlying data changes, the entire UI is re-rendered in Virtual DOM representation.

 <a id="figure3"></a>
 <img src="./md-images/vdom1.png" alt="drawing" width="666"/>

 Figure 3: How virtual dom works - Step 1.

 2. The differences between the Virtual DOM and the Real DOM are calculated.